owengohh/-personal-portfolio-3/README.md

 # -personal-portfolio-3

-learning how to build using nextjs, tailwindcss and shadcn
+this is my personal portfolio v3 where I used React, ShadCN, and TailwindCSS to build it.